Building your brand: Q&A with Colleen Aubrey, Vice President of Performance Advertising

 The first is Bizzy Coffee, which was founded in 2015 with the goal of making the best-tasting cold brew coffee in the world.
 Their story—who they are, what matters to them, and what they are trying to accomplish—is truly what makes them unique, so it’s been critical for them to find ad solutions to help voice that brand story.
 Sponsored Brands video became one of the key ways they’ve done that, and through their creative, have been able to highlight their catalog with high-quality, enhanced product clips—I can almost smell the coffee through their video.
 Adding Sponsored Brands video to their current always-on sponsored ads strategy has helped build awareness and boost brand recognition on Amazon.

 The other story I’ll share is Genie; Genie were founded in 1923, and pioneered electric and remote-controlled garage door openers.
-Genie already had creative assets at hand from their display and video campaigns, so using video creative builder, we worked together to turn those older assets into new creatives—this includes creating new cuts of older promo videos, and developing text-based explainer videos.
-Sponsored Brands video campaigns have helped Genie grow, exceeding their ambitious goals, and they have since added over-the-top (OTT) video to continue extending their story to new audiences.
+Genie already had creative assets at hand from their display and video marketing campaigns, so using video creative builder, we worked together to turn those older assets into new creatives—this includes creating new cuts of older promo videos, and developing text-based explainer videos.
+Sponsored Brands video campaigns have helped Genie grow, exceeding their ambitious goals, and they have since added Streaming TV ads, also known as over-the-top (OTT) ads, to continue extending their story to new audiences.

-How do performance products, like Sponsored Products, and awareness tactics, like Sponsored Brands video, display, and OTT work together?
+How do performance products, like Sponsored Products, and awareness tactics, like Sponsored Brands video, display, and Streaming TV ads work together?

 Sponsored Products does a very good job at reaching customers when they are shopping with a specific intent.
 Making your product discoverable at this time can be powerful.
-But customers are not always shopping with this specific intent, and this is where Sponsored Brands, display, and OTT are able to extend your reach and improve your opportunity to be top of mind.
+But customers are not always shopping with this specific intent, and this is where Sponsored Brands, display ads, and Streaming TV ads are able to extend your reach and improve your opportunity to be top of mind.